Melyns/reddit-link-generator/README.md

 # reddit-link-generator
-A simple script that generates purely random reddit short URLs.
+A simple program that generates purely random reddit short URLs.
 (Yes most of them redirect to a real post.)

 # Usage:
 ```